De La Soul rapper David Jolicoeur, known as Trugoy the Dove, dead at 54

 Jolicoeur and De La Soul members Vincent Manson, known as Pasemaster Mase, and Kelvin Mercer, known as Posdnuos, formed the rap trio in 1988 after attending high school together in Amityville, New York.

-De La Soul released their debut album "3 Feet High and Rising" in 1989 that included the hit "Me, Myself and I," which spent 17 weeks on the Billboard Hot 100 chart.
-The album's interlude skits, conceptual sound and samplings of James Brown's music influenced artists such as A Tribe Called Quest, Public Enemy and N.W.A. to emulate the group's unique style.
+De La Soul released their debut album "3 Feet High and Rising" in 1989 which included the hit "Me, Myself and I," which spent 17 weeks on the Billboard Hot 100 chart.
+The album's interlude skits, conceptual sound, and samplings of James Brown's music influenced artists such as A Tribe Called Quest, Public Enemy, and N.W.A. to emulate the group's unique style.

 "I think the element of that time of what was taking place in music, hip-hop, and our culture, I think it welcomed that and opened up minds and spirits to see and try new different things," Jolicoeur told Billboard last month.